Alexthefirstest/WordsTranslateTester/README.md

 # WordsTranslateTester

-start - dist/words_translate_tester.exe
+to start - dist/words_translate_tester.exe

-words_with_translations - files with words container auto-created after first start
+dist/words_with_translations - folder with .txt files (or any other extension). files should contain words with translations in format:

+    word1
+    translation1
+    word2
+    translation2

 words_translate_tester.exe and  words_with_translations should be in the same folder

-create exe:
+compile new exe if needed:
 pyinstaller --onefile words_translate_tester.py